Tuesday, 1 October 2013

 We cooperate with indigenous communities in specified international locations, respecting their right to seek inclusion in international agreements among nations, thus giving them a voice; indigenous people must be on an equal footing with other people & nations.

 We offer and publicise opportunities & support for all, helping people meet their needs & fulfil their ethical aspirations, showing that enterprise is rooted in & responsible to communities & future generations.
-We work cooperatively, especially with women headed households and children leaving care, to create positive community business models, favoring self management & worker ownership.
+We work cooperatively, especially with women headed households and children leaving care, to create positive community business models, favouring self management & worker ownership.

 We understand that places have special meaning to communities & that places have irreplaceable habitats, ecosystems & beauty, that should not be desecrated by exploitation.